Ashish110110/MLOps/Project/workflow_orchestration/README.md

 ### Steps to run the script in SSH terminal

 Open 3 SSH terminal windows, Terminal 1, Terminal 2, Terminal 3.
-Activate virtual environment which has the libraries mentioned in Pipfile.
+In all the terminals, activate virtual environment which has the libraries mentioned in Pipfile.
 You should be inside workflow_orchestration directory in all the 3 terminals.

 1. In Terminal 1, execute the following command :